RiGoel13/Scilab-code/McCulloch-Pittsconversions/README.md

 1. Install [Scilab](https://www.scilab.org/).
 2. Open Scilab and enter the code into the editor.
 3. Execute the script.
-4. Choose the gate of interest and try weights and thresholds.
+4. Try different weights and thresholds.

 ---